Tent Rental in Chicago

 Lake Forest, Winnetka, Highland Park and Kenilworth are prime tent wedding territory.
 Large residential properties with manicured lawns, easy truck access, and soft ground for staking.
 This is where most high-end sailcloth and pole tent weddings happen in the Chicago market.

-The western suburbs — Naperville, Hinsdale, Geneva — are similar.
+The western suburbs, Naperville, Hinsdale and Geneva, are similar.
 Estate properties and golf clubs that allow tent installations are plentiful.
-Delivery fees from Chicago-based companies are minimal since most are already set up to serve these areas.
+Most Chicago-based companies are already set up to serve these areas.

 City Venues and Rooftops